-With the addition of male emcee Legit and female vocalist Rhea the Second, tightly executed hip-hop verses scatter across the top of CAbP’s bubbling afrobeat rhythms.
-Rhea’s soaring vocal melodies intersect with the full horn section, which at times will either punctuate to emphasize these vocals or intertwine with the vocal melody itself.
-The sound is rich, and there’s a lot to sink your teeth into whether you’re a fan of Fela or the contemporary Chicago hi-phop scene.
+With founding members Kevin Ford on keyboards and David Glines on guitar leading the group, many shows also feature male emcee Legit and female vocalist Rhea the Second.
+Legit pops his hip-hop verses across CAbP’s bubbling afrobeat rhythms, while Rhea’s soaring vocal melodies intersect with the horn section.
+At times the horns either punctuate the vocalists or intertwine with the vocal melody itself.
+The sound is rich.
+Whether you’re a fan of Fela or the contemporary Chicago hip-hop scene, the blend works.

 The group began in 2002.
-A group of musicians sharing a common interest in West African rhythms met to jam in a West side artist loft on Chicago’s Lake Street.
+Musicians sharing a common interest in West African rhythms met to jam in a West side artist loft on Chicago’s Lake Street.
 Quickly they realized that mixing afrobeat with Chicago house, indie rock, hip-hop, or jazz opened new avenues for experimentation.
 Something clicked.
 They had found a collective calling.

-Fast-forward hundreds of tour dates and five studio releases later, and the group has found ways of interpreting afrobeat through American urban sounds.
-Through it all, CAbP has been at the center of the emergence of the North American afrobeat scene.
+Fast-forward hundreds of tour dates and five studio releases later, and the group has found ways of interpreting afrobeat through the American experience.
+Through it all, CAbP has been the Midwest torchbearers at the center of the North American afrobeat scene.
 In its newest releases, What Goes Up Remixed (2019) and What Goes Up (2017), the band features special guest Tony Allen, as well as many Chicago vocalists and MCs.